-Sonoma County General Plan 2020 Draft Air Transportation Element (Sonoma County PRMD - 2005) - The stated purpose of the Airport Transportation Element is "to establish policies that will guide future growth and development of aviation activity and Airport facilities in the county though the year 2020 in a manner consistent with the goals and policies established in other elements of the General Plan."
-The policies in the Draft Air Transportation Element provided guidance for this Airport Master Plan.
+Sonoma County General Plan 2020 Air Transportation Element (Sonoma County PRMD - 2005) - The stated purpose of the Airport Transportation Element is "to establish policies that will guide future growth and development of aviation activity and Airport facilities in the county though the year 2020 in a manner consistent with the goals and policies established in other elements of the General Plan."
+The policies in the Air Transportation Element were considered in the development of this Airport Master Plan.

 Air Service Market Opportunity with Sonoma County Airport 2005 - The study was prepared for American West Airlines.
 It examined the market including a catchment area of over one million people.
 The study assessed prices and fares of San Francisco and Oakland International Airports, as well as the routes of existing and potential air travelers.
 The study concluded: "From a population standpoint, Sonoma County Airport may be the most underserved Airport in the United States.
 Without air service, residents opt to fly from other area Airports even though the drive is long and the highways are congested."
+This study was updated in 2009 and 2011.
+The general conclusions of the study remained unchanged.